-The hike to this letterbox is relatively short – although it can be longer in the winter.
-Even if plowed the gravel roads – Camp Road and the pond access road – can be snow and ice-covered in winter.
-It may be necessary to park near the intersection with Great Hill Road and hike in, but only do so if it’s possible to get off the road safely and not block traffic.
+The hike this time is short – but can be longer in winter.
+The gravel roads - Camp Road and the pond access road - can be snow and ice-covered in winter, even if plowed.
+It may be necessary to park near the intersection with Great Hill Road and hike in, but only do so if it's possible to get off the road safely and not block traffic.
 Do not attempt driving the pond access road if it appears slippery in winter.
-This road dips downhill off of Camp Road, and you may not be able to drive back up the hill!
+This road dips downhill off Camp Road, and you may not be able to drive back up the hill!

 Note that no swimming is allowed on the state-owned frontage of Mohawk Pond.
 Although this pond maintains ice on the surface longer than many water bodies, do not venture onto the ice, as it can be treacherous, especially early and late in the season.

 In July of 1989, a powerful tornado ripped through this area of Cornwall, breaking trees and leveling most timber in its path, including most of the famous Cathedral Pines.
-Nature has reclaimed the area quickly, but can you still see signs of the damage on the hills around you?
+Nature has reclaimed the area quickly!

 When you have completed five of these hikes, please contact us and let us know what sites you have visited, what your stamp looks like and how we may send you your patch.
 We will verify your visits and send the patch along to you.
 Contact DEEP Forestry